integraloftheday/NOAA-apt-Automation/README.md

   homeLng=#Add location Latitude Here in decimal form
 ```
-Making sure to add teh api-key generated in the previous steps and the Lat/Long of the antenna.
+Making sure to add the api-key generated in the previous steps and the Lat/Long of the antenna.

 ## Running
 Run the program by